linkagescape/linkagemapper.org/downloads.md

 {% include form.html %}

-Circuitscape to be used with Linkage mapper 3.2.0: [Circuitscape 4.0.7](../downloads/Circuitscape-4.0.7-x64-setup.exe.zip)
+Circuitscape to be used with Linkage Mapper 3.2.0: [Circuitscape 4.0.7](../downloads/Circuitscape-4.0.7-x64-setup.exe.zip)

 Extras (some portions are dated...best to try these AFTER doing the Tutorials at the end of each User Guide.
 Feedback on this Lab is welcome.): [Lab Exercise: Linkage Pathways, Pinchpoints, and Barriers ](../downloads/LM_Lab_V2.zip)